ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

    The local_parameterization is owned by the Problem by default.
 It is acceptable to set the same parameterization for multiple parameters; the destructor is careful to delete local parameterizations only once.
-The local parameterization can only be set once per parameter, and cannot be changed once set.
+Calling `SetParameterization` with `nullptr` will clear any previously set parameterization.

 .. function:: LocalParameterization* Problem::GetParameterization(const double* values) const